ohopstad/Multi-Layer-Perceptron/README.md

-# Multi-Layer-Perceptron
+## Multi-Layer-Perceptron

-Multi Layer Perceptron
+A quick interpretation.